 Special tips and activities in Rome

 Of course, a city with such a rich history like Rome has tons of amazing museums to check out.

 Art and aesthetics are really big here.
 In fact, Rome has one of the most important art collections in the world.
-Plus, the Vatican Museums have Michelangelo’s famous ceiling paintings in the Sistine Chapel on display.The most beautiful museums in Rome
+Plus, the Vatican Museums display Michelangelo’s famous ceiling paintings in the Sistine Chapel.The most beautiful museums in Rome

 The Best Beaches Near Rome